ixjlyons/pygesture/README.md

 pygesture is a collection of code for recording multi-channel EMG for the purpose of experimenting with myoelectric gesture recognition.

-Currently, a Measurement Computing USB data acquisition unit (USB-1608G) is used for obtaining EMG data, though it should be fairly straightforward to add support for other devices through the `daq` module.
+Several signal input sources are supported:

+* Delsys Trigno wireless EMG system, via TCP connection to the Trigno Control Utility.

+* Measurement Computing USB data acquisition unit(s).
+Right now, only the USB-1608G is implemented/tested, but additional MCC DAQs can be easily supported (thanks to pyusb and pydaqflex).

 The top-level code is primarily for handling EMG data -- filtering, feature extraction, classification, etc. There is also a Qt GUI for recording data, viewing and processing it, and using it for real-time gesture recogition.
 Finally, there is also code for interfacing with [v-rep](http://coppeliarobotics.com/) for robot control simulation.
-This is another area which should be easy to expand ([morse](https://github.com/morse-simulator/morse) seems like a good addition to the simulation options).
+This is an area that I would like to expand on a bit.
+[morse](https://github.com/morse-simulator/morse) seems like a good candidate for addition to the simulation options.

 ## Setting up v-rep